Sarkulum/Soundboard/README.md

-#Hi this is the code I use in my YouTube video.
+#Hi this is some randome code I use to make a soundboard.